 This guide is to inform you about neck injury claims, the methods of beginning a neck injury claim and how justified your claim might be, and the amount of neck injury compensation, you may be justified in seeking.
 This page will also outline the process of starting a new compensation claim, and explain how we can help you on a No Win No Fee basis.

-If you have been involved in an accident that has caused you a neck injury, the most important thing to do is stay calm and ensure you are safe enough that no further damage is being caused.
+If you have been involved in an accident that has caused you a neck injury, the most important thing to do is stay calm and ensure you are safe.
+This should be done before you consider making neck injury claims so you can ensure that no further damage is being caused.

 Firstly, you must seek medical assistance for your injury.
 This is primarily to assess whether you are in immediate danger due to your injury and secondarily, to ensure that your claim will not be diminished by failing to seek medical treatment for your injury immediately after the accident.